 Imlil village attracts huge number of many beginners and professional climbers from all over the world.

-A journey to Imlil from Marrakech, allows you to get full sight of beautiful scenery, a mule ride guided by his owner through the village, then test a good typical Moroccan Berber meal in a Berber family’s house.
+A journey to Imlil from Marrakech offers stunning scenery.
+Enjoy a mule ride guided by the owner through the village.
+Then, savor a traditional Moroccan Berber meal in a local family’s home..

 Embark on an unforgettable day trip to Imlil and Atlas Mountains that takes you through some of the most scenic landscapes in Morocco.
 Departing early at 9:00 AM, you’ll head south, passing through the High Atlas Mountains and the picturesque city of Tahanaout.
 This small village, with its earth-colored houses clinging to the steep valleys, offers a glimpse into traditional Moroccan life.
 On Tuesdays, the streets are filled with locals as Tahanaout hosts a lively and colorful market, where women walk unveiled, showcasing the unique culture of the region.